eglouberman/MLB-hit-predictor/docs/blog4.md

 Using these new variables, we achieved a 65% average precision score using 10-fold cross validation.
 The standard deviation out of all of our validation scores was 0.00098, meaning that it is fairly robust.
 BUT there is a slight problem with this approach...

 The total percentage of hits to no hits in our dataset was around 65% hits to 35% non-hits.
 If we guess there to be a hit on every single instance of the dataset, we would be right 65% of the time!
-This is problematic, especially when dealing with logistic regression because in the training set it can be biased towards the more weighted outcome.
+This is problematic, especially when dealing with logistic regression because in the training set it can be biased towards the more frequent outcome.
 The accuracy and F1 score affirm that this isn't really the case, but still it may be better to balance our classes in our training set.
 We can use a technique called Random Under Sampling, which takes away samples from the higher-frequency class until both classes are even in the training set.

-Using this "balancing" technique on our training set, we actually achieved an even higher accuracy on the test and validation sets:
+Using this "balancing" technique on our training set, we actually achieved an even higher score on the test and validation sets:

 ![test scores](images/test_elon.png)![validation](images/validation_elon.png)